Fence repairs: Who's responsible?

 - a scheme that is not owned by Bromford?

 If this applies to you then we can investigate for you.
 To do this, just drop us an email or complete the form on our Contact us page.
-Please make sure you provide specific details on which fence you're referring to, as this will help our Contact Team or Portfolio Team find the correct details.
+Please make sure you provide specific details on which fence you're referring to, as this will help our Contact Team or Commercial Property Team find the correct details.

 Which fences will Bromford repair?